 All foreign diplomas or transcripts must be evaluated and translated to demonstrate local equivalency, at the cost of the prospective student.

 A: The Academy will assist graduates in locating field-related, entry-level employment and freelance employment opportunities, as freelance/self-employment is a common employment objective in the Filmmaking, Acting, and 3D Digital Animation fields.
-The Placement Advisor notifies graduates of potential job openings and assists them to the best of his/her ability in securing entry-level employment.
-The school maintains a current list of industry job openings and makes this information available to graduates.
+We notify graduates of potential job openings.

 While the Academy does provide job placement assistance, it cannot guarantee employment for students following graduation.